kradhakrishnan/bblocks/README.md

 ###### 1. What are the OS supported ?

-Currently, we supported Ubuntu.
+Currently, only Ubuntu is supported.

 ###### 2. What are future OS support we can expect ?

-We plan to support RedHat soon.
+Support for RedHat can be expected soon.

 ###### 3. Is there plans to support Windows ?